Communication Gain and Delay Cost Under Cross-Timestep Delays in Cooperative Multi-Agent Reinforcement Learning: Experiments

-We quantify delay-induced discrepancy using the \emph{critic-tempered policy gap} (Eq.~\eqref{eq:vc}).
-At evaluation time, for each $(i,j,t)$ we compute the KL divergence between critic-induced tempered policies conditioned on (i) the no-delay target message $m^{\mathrm{tar}}_{ji,t}$ and (ii) the actually consumed message $m^{r}_{ij,t}$, while keeping the message-free local input $x_{i,t}$ fixed.
-Rollouts sample actions only from the delayed branch; the no-delay branch is used solely to compute the gap.
+\paragraph{Critic-tempered information-gap analysis.} Motivated by the delay-induced return-loss bound in Sec.~\ref{subsec:decomm-info-gap}, we evaluate the critic-tempered information gap in Eq.~\eqref{eq:vc} as a diagnostic delay-cost surrogate.
+For each $(i,j,t)$, we compute the KL divergence between critic-induced tempered policies conditioned on the timely reference message $m^{\mathrm{tar}}_{ji,t}$ and the received delayed message $m^{r}_{ij,t}$, while keeping the message-free local input $x_{i,t}$ fixed.
+This diagnostic is not used for action selection; the timely branch only computes the gap.